AbbadB/agrobula-ner/README.md

 }
 ```

-We also provide the LSTM-CRF model described in the paper, which achieved an average f1-score of 92.53% (token) and 86.61% (entity) on the test set.

 The sections below describe the requirements and the dataset and model files.

-We kindly request that users cite our paper in any publication that is generated as a result of the use of our source code, our dataset or our pre-trained models.

-**Note**: although this GitHub repository was created in May 2020 to increase the visibility of this project, the dataset and source code has been available from the [site of the authors](https://teodecampos.github.io/LeNER-Br/) since September 2018.
+**Note**: The source code has been available from the [site of the authors](https://teodecampos.github.io/LeNER-Br/) since September 2018.

 ## Requirements
 1. [Python 3.6](https://www.python.org/downloads/)
 3. [pip](https://pip.pypa.io/en/stable/installing/)

-## LeNER-Br Dataset
+## AGROBULA-NER Dataset

 The directory structure is as follows:
 * the train, test and dev folders hold space separated text files where the first column are the words and the second column are the correspondent named entity tags.
 Sentences are separeted by empty lines.
 In addition, each folder has a file that is the concatenation of all the other conll files of the same folder (train.conll, dev.conll and test.conll).
+* clean_html holds the html files cleaned during the preprocessing step.
+* conll_files holds all the labeled conll files.
+* raw_html holds the source html files that were originated from the pdf files.
-* metadata holds json files with additional information from each annotated document.
+* raw_pdf holds the source pdf files that were originated from the webscraping.
-* raw_text holds the source txt files that originated the conll files.
+* raw_text holds the source text files that were originated from the html files.
+* V1 holds the files used in the model for the first version of AGROBULA-NER
+* V2 holds the files used in the model for the second version of AGROBULA-NER
+* V3 holds the files used in the model for the third version of AGROBULA-NER
+* V4 holds the files used in the model for the fourth version of AGROBULA-NER
 * scripts hold an abbreviation list used for sentence segmentation and the script that generated the conll files.
 To use the script:
 ```
 python textToConll.py path/to/txtfile